release-engineering/pom-manipulation-ext/guide/misc.md

     mvn install -DprofileInjection=org.foo:profile-injection:1.0

-The extension will, for every profile in the remote POM file, replace or add it to either the local top level POM file or the POM(s) specified by the property `profileInjectionPoms` (which should be in the form of a comma separated list e.g. `org.myproject:mychild`).
+The extension will, for every profile in the remote POM file, replace or add it to the local top level POM file.

 **Note:** for any existing profile in the modified POM that specifies `activeByDefault`, this activation option will be removed so profiles are not accidentally disabled due to its exclusive semantics.